Characters from A Court of Thorns and Roses. Spoilers from the first book will be unmarked. Work in progress.

 - Inhumanly Beautiful Race: Even for a Fae - Feyre calls him the most attractive man she has ever seen.

 - I Want My Beloved to Be Happy: Rhys knew that Feyre was his mate, but wasn't going to debate her marrying Tamlin because she was happy, and deserved to be happy - though this changed when she called for help over their bond.

 - Jerk with a Heart of Gold: Rhys's secretive nature and plotting make him mysterious at best and outright cruel at worst; no one knows what he's thinking, and he'll do anything to get the results he wants, including mock, drug, or torture.
 The cruelty is just an aloof act, however.
 His secrecy is genuine and does cause him to make mistakes or hurt others, but Rhys is actually quite kind, giving positions to those the rest of Pyrithian considers undeserving, pushing for social reform to help the oppressed women and lesser Fae, and helping Feyre through her abuse and trauma in the second book.

 - Martyr Without a Cause: Rhys will give anything and everything of himself at the first opportunity, even if it's unnecessary or if he'd be better off letting his loved ones help him.

-- Purple Eyes: He's got blue/violet eyes that are noted for being beautiful and very unique.
+- Purple Is Powerful: He's got blue/violet eyes that are noted for being beautiful and very unique.
 It reflects his status as the strongest High Lord in history and the first who is not of pure High Fae blood.